Fidelity pushes BNY Mellon for better foreign-exchange pricing

 Large investors typically negotiated specific pricing only when trading large amounts of foreign currency at a time.
 But for most smaller transactions, say the conversion of a dividend payment received by a U.S. fund from a non-U.S. stockholding, investors relied on so-called standing instructions that gave the banks leeway in pricing.

-Peter Weiler, head of global sales for Abel Noser Solutions, which analyzes the cost of foreign-exchange trades, said mutual fund boards, for example, are keen to know how their costs stack up against industry peers.

-“Interest has really taken off in the last 12 months or so,” Weiler said.
+Greenwich Associates said in a recent study it found that a growing number of large institutions are using transaction cost analysis on FX trades.
+Investment managers use the analysis to identify their total FX costs and how they stack up to peers.

 Fidelity ranked as one of BNY Mellon’s largest standing instruction forex customers, according to the DOJ’s lawsuit.
-The mutual fund giant lost more than $50 million on standing instruction trades with BNY Mellon from 2007 to 2010, according to DOJ filings.
+The mutual fund giant lost more than $50 million on standing instruction trades with BNY Mellon from 2007 to 2010.

 Meanwhile, BNY Mellon’s foreign-exchange business, once one of its most lucrative operations, is doing a fast fade.
 In the third quarter, BNY Mellon’s total revenue for all types of foreign-exchange trading was $121 million, a year-over-year drop of 45 percent.